happy family

 Six weeks passed before anyone knew it.

-John rose before dawn.
-The house was wrapped in silvery moonlight and soft wind.
-He expected to be the first one up, but when John padded down the stairs, he saw a familiar silhouette hunched over the front window.
+John padded down the stairs, he saw a familiar silhouette hunched over the front window.
 Eddie, fully dressed for a day at the farm, hair combed with a soldier's stiff precision.
-Every morning since Clef walked free - twelve days ago now - Eddie had taken his spot by the window, holding his breath for a response to the flurry of letters John had to hastily omit the return address from before sending out.
+Every morning since Clef walked free-- twelve days ago now-- Eddie had taken his spot by the window, holding his breath for a response to the flurry of letters John had to hastily omit the return address from before sending out.

 John stood behind Eddie, taking in the stillness of the rising sun.
 The lucky stars had been on John's side until now, keeping Tabitha from finding Eddie with her limited resources from the slums.
 Now that Clef was free, John and Eddie both knew it was only a matter of time before the new duke's connections found their way to the Hathorne house.